mbrt/keygen-post/post.md

 object    1: data: 120300641
 ...
 ```

+For those who are wondering if `get_index_in_mail_table` could return a negative index, and so possibly crash the program I can answer that they are not alone. [@0vercl0k](https://twitter.com/0vercl0k) made me the same question, and unfortunately I have to answer a no. I tried, because I am a lazy ass, by changing the assertion above to `klee_assert(index < 0)`, but it was not triggered by KLEE.
+I then manually checked the function's code and I saw a beautiful `if (result < 0) result = 0`.
+So, the answer is no!
+You don't have found a vulnerability in the application, but keep searching :)

 For the `check_mail` solution we have to provide the index of a serial, but wait... we have it!
 We have now a serial, so, computing the index of the table is simple as executing this: